leifurthorleifsson/www/content/authors/leifur/_index.md

 - Principal Investigator
 ---

 Leifur received his undergraduate and masters degrees in mechanical engineering from the University of Iceland, Reykjavik, Iceland, in 1999 and 2000, respectively, and a PhD in aerospace engineering from Virginia Tech, Blacksburg, VA, in 2006.
 He joined the School of Aeronautics and Astronautics at Purdue University in August, 2021, as an Associate Professor.
-Prior to that, he held positions at Iowa State University, Ames, IA, and Reykjavik University, Reykjavik, Iceland, as well as in industry, incliuding Airbus UK Ltd. in Bristol, England.
+Prior to that, he held positions at Iowa State University, Ames, IA, and Reykjavik University, Reykjavik, Iceland.
+Additionalluy, he worked in industry for several years, including at Airbus UK Ltd., Bristol, England.